 24. Management Discussion and Analysis

-The Management Discussion and Analysis Report is annexed and forms part of theDirectors' Report (Annexure V).
+The Management Discussion and Analysis Report for the year under review is annexedhereto and forms part of the Directors' Report as Annexure - IV.

 25. Business Responsibility Report